wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Three mass spectrometry setups, (a) time-of-flight, (b) sector field and \(c) quadrupole.
 Credits: {cite}`mass_spectrometry_2003`.
 :::
+%#% Figure mass_spectrometry is under copyright by Springer Nature.
+Unable to use this image for free.
 Currently the most widely used technology for proteomics (and metabolomics) is mass spectrometry (MS).
 MS devices have been in constant development and improvement since their inception in the late 19{sup}`th` century.
 They differ in